Mastering Options – Seven Rules That Lead to Killer Option Win Rates (MomentumOptions.com)

 Stop Losses and Stop Targets

-I try to limit losses to 50%.
+We try to limit losses to 50% on higher priced options.
 Once a trade is down 50%, we usually cut our losses and move on.
-On some occasions, however, I may decide to give the trade some additional wiggle room.
+On some occasions, however, we may decide to give the trade some additional wiggle room.
 Keep in mind that if you have your 50% stop loss entered as an actual order, you will be forced out of the position.
-Occasionally, I will use “mental” stops rather than stop limit orders so this does not happen.
-However, most of the time if we place a stop on a trade, it will be an actual “hard” stop limit order.
+We use “mental” stops rather than stop limit orders so this does not happen.
+However, most of the time if we place a stop limit on a trade, it will be an actual “hard” stop limit order to take or protect profits.

 Understanding Stock History

-I love researching the market, and I’ve spent countless hours studying different individual stocks.
+We love researching the market, and our research staff spends countless hours studying individual stocks.
 As you start to do your own research, you will see patterns emerge.
 Once you know how a stock trades historically and how it reacts to news, then you can start looking for option trades and put the probability of success on your side.

 Once you get to know a stock’s “personality” and understand how pending news — good or bad — affects it, then you have already won half of the battle.
 Remember — it’s not whether the news is good or bad.
 It is only how that specific stock reacts to the news that matters.